 5. Keep detailed records.

 Since warranties depend on regular maintenance, be sure that your maintenance crew or third-party contractor is logging every inspection, repair or improvement with dates.
 Incorporate calendar alerts so that you stick to your schedule.
 For budgeting purposes, keep tabs of any work being performed, why it’s being done and the impact on the asset’s value and useful life.

 It may not be easy to budget accurately for maintenance and capital improvements.
 However, the impact on property values and resident lifestyles will certainly make it worthwhile.
 A professional condominium management company can make the task a lot less painful, provide reliable maintenance staff and recommend engineers with expertise in conducting reserve studies.

 To learn more about how you can benefit from an experienced high-rise condo management company

 , contact FirstService Residential, the leading condominium management company in Chicagoland.

 Find out what it takes to successfully manage maintenance projects.
-Fill out the form below to download our infographic, “Guide to Managing Your Maintenance Projects” today.
+Download our infographic, “Guide to Managing Your Maintenance Projects” today.